ncatlab/nlab-content/pages/4112.md

 In either case, the idea is:
 *  A point of Cantor space corresponds to a number written in base $3$ with infinitely many digits, using only the digits $0$ and $2$; while
-*  An open corresponds to a collection of intervals, each of which is given by approximating a number in base $3$ to a finite number of digits, using only the digits $0$ and $2$.
+*  An open corresponds to a union of intervals, each of which is given by approximating a number in base $3$ to a finite number of digits, using only the digits $0$ and $2$.

 One sometimes speaks of the __Cantor set__ to stress that one is considering Cantor space as a subspace of the real line.